-An important sign of systematic and gross human rights violation by the Islamic republic of Iran
+An important sign of systematic and gross human rights violation by the Islamic Republic of Iran

 The Islamic Republic of Iran (IRI) crushed all the political opposition groups and civil society institutions in the 80s.
-Thousands of the political opponents were executed.
+Thousands of the political opponents were executed or disappeared.
 Ironically, the suppression initiated other type of resistance.
 For example many of the victims’ families who have wanted to know the truth about what had happened to their loved ones and asked for justice and accountability for the atrocities, despite all pressure by the authorities, wrote letters to the authorities and international organizations and went to governmental departments like judiciary system and parliament to put forward their requests and show their protest against the injustice.
 They gather in the cemeteries to commemorate the victims and hold commemoration ceremonies in their residences.
 The efforts made by the victims’ families are a resistance to the IRI’s formal policy of amnesia and denial.

 Khavaran was and still is one of the gathering locations of the victims’ families.
 In the last 29 years, they have gone to Khavaran cemetery regularly on Friday morning to show their love and respects to the victims.
 The following photos give you an idea of what has been the situation in Khavaran.

 After the destruction of Khavaran, I contacted Tehran city council and talked with two councillors (Mohammad Ali Najafi and Ahmad Masjed-Jamei), Tehran municipality, Behesht Zahra organization (Behesht Zahra is the main Muslim cemetery in Tehran and Behesht Zahra organization is responsible for all cemeteries in Tehran and is part of Tehran municipality) and also with the architect who was responsible to prepare a design for the reorganization of all the cemeteries in Tehran.
-Despite of all of my efforts, I was not able to find any answer to the following questions:
+Despite all of my efforts, I was not able to find an answer to the following questions:

 1- Based on what law or regulation the IRI bulldozed the Khavaran.

-2- Why the removed the top soil?
+2- Why the removed the topsoil?
 How deep they went?
 Have they removed the remaining of the victims?

 3- Who was responsible for the destruction?
 Based on whose order?